hotsphink/sfink-tools/mozilla.md

     % hg pull unified

+Read more on the unified repo at <http://mozilla-version-control-tools.readthedocs.io/en/latest/hgmozilla/unifiedrepo.html>.
 I will usually rebase on top of inbound. `./mach mercurial-setup` should set you up with firefoxtree, which will cause the above pull to advance some local tags that will conveniently give you the head of the various repositories.
 My usual next step is

     % hg rebase -d inbound